marscoin/marscoin/README.md

 Marscoin targets to become the first cryptocurrency on Mars, and functions as a proof of concept for incentivizing and privatizing space exploration funding.

-✔ scrypt Litecoin-based cryptocurrency
+- scrypt Litecoin-based cryptocurrency
-✔ DarkGravityWave network protection
+- DarkGravityWave network protection
-✔ confirmation block every 2 Mars minutes (123 seconds)
+- confirmation block every 2 Mars minutes (123 seconds)
-✔ difficulty retargets every 24 hours 39 minutes (Mars day or "sol") ✔ subsidy halves every Mars year (668 sols)
+- difficulty retargets every 24 hours 39 minutes (Mars day or "sol")
+- subsidy halves every Mars year (668 sols)
-✔ 721 blocks per sol
+- 721 blocks per sol
-✔ 50 coins per block
+- 50 coins per block
-✔ 48 million total coins by 2024
+- 48 million total coins by 2024
-✔ 500k donation for non-profit MarsOne
+- 500k donation for non-profit MarsOne
-✔ 500k donation for The Mars Society
+- 500k donation for The Mars Society
-✔ developed and supported by The Marscoin Foundation, Inc.
+- developed and supported by The Marscoin Foundation, Inc.

-For more information, as well as an immediately useable, binary version of the Marscoin client sofware, see http://www.marscoin.org.
+For more information, as well as an immediately useable, binary version of the Marscoin client sofware, see http://www.marscoin.org and http://www.marscoinfoundation.org

 License
 -------